chrisdmacrae/.config/README.md

 ---

-For Windows, edit the `$APP_NAMES` variable list to add or remove new lines with the app identifier of the app you wish to support installing.
+For Windows, download `install.ps1` and edit the `$APP_NAMES` variable list to add or remove new lines with the app identifier of the app you wish to support installing.
 You can use any app identifier from the [chocolatey packages registry](https://community.chocolatey.org/packages?page=2&prerelease=False).

 ### Unix